 Research Interests: Race, gender and feminism, media theory, representation, media literacy, global studies, early childhood education, effects of access to quality education and youth programs, body positivity, identity.
 Portfolio Advisor: Kristin Gustafson.
 Capstone Advisor: S. Charusheela.

-Academic Background: Fort Lewis College; degree in English with an emphasis in Communications
+Academic Background: Fort Lewis College, Bachelor of Arts in English with an emphasis in Communications

 Lakim originates from the South Bay of San Jose, California.
 Within his education, training and life experience, he has watched children, young and older adults fall into the trap that society perpetuates through subordination in the classrooms, stereotypes, and other social stigmas.
 As he is intimately involved with urban communities, it has allowed him to recognize that the very fabric and quality of our education depends on the representation and interplay of diverse experiences and perspectives.
 He wants to contribute to the research and practice in the field of education and social services for untapped urban communities with action oriented prospective.
 Lakim reaches to build our communities with support that is designed to help construct a consciousness that focuses on the future and provide a better assessment of today needs in marginalized communities.

 Research Interests: Lakim’s research interests include critical race theory and social theory with a social interest in issues of race, class, and gender.
 Lakim has continued to grow fascinated with the ideology of the abolition of whiteness.
 Portfolio Advisor: Dan Berger.
 Capstone Advisor: TBD.

 Academic Background: San Jose State University, Bachelor of Arts in Political and Social Consciousness and African American Studies; University of Washington Seattle, Master of Social Work